 - No additional driver fee for a spouse or domestic partner in the United States

 - 50% bonus on Gold Plus Rewards points on all qualified rentals

 - Expedited vehicle pick-up at over 1,000 locations worldwide

 - No stopping at the counter at over 50 airports

 - eReturn, whereby you don’t have to wait when returning your car

 - Hertz Valet, whereby you can take advantage of a terminal drive-back service at participating locations up to four times per year

 - A dedicated President’s Circle call center line

 Here’s a chart comparing the different Hertz elite status tiers:

-While I love most things about the travel experience, car rentals have historically been the exception.
-I’ve found so many aspects of the car rental experience to be frustrating, and I’ve historically taken a defeatist attitude when it comes to renting cars.
+While I love most things about the travel experience, rental cars have historically been the exception.
+I’ve found so many aspects of the rental car experience to be frustrating, and I’ve historically taken a defeatist attitude when it comes to renting cars.